 Educational & Outreach Activities

-Data collected from this study has been presented to growers at the Wisconsin Fresh Fruit and Vegetable Conference
+Data collected from this study has been presented to growers at the Wisconsin Fresh Fruit and Vegetable Conference and written in an article sent out to growers through the Wisconsin Fruit News Newsletter

-We are still working on analyzing data, but preliminary results have showed us there is an edge effect for JB, with higher abundance observed towards the edges of vineyards compared to further in.
+Our results have showed us there is an edge effect for JB, with higher abundance observed towards the edges of vineyards compared to further in.
 We believe that this means it might be possible to make more targeted applications of pesticides and reduce overall input.